 Plagiarism falls under the UBC policy for Academic Misconduct.
 Students must correctly cite any text or code that has been authored by someone else or by the student themselves for other assignments.
-Cases of "reuse" may include, but are not limited to the reproduction (copying and pasting) of content with minimal reformatting.
 Students are responsible for ensuring that any work submitted does not constitute plagiarism.
 Students who are in any doubt as to what constitutes plagiarism should consult their instructor before handing in any assignments.